ossd-s25/datsjustinc-weekly/about.md

 permalink: /about/
 ---

 Hey there, welcome to my blog!
-My name is Justin (JC).
+My name is Justin.
 I am a senior student at NYU.

 ### More Information